 An examination of the fundamental theory of spatial relationships and spatial information handling.
 The course emphasizes modern concepts of computer-based data analysis applied to geographic problem solving.
-Extensive use of "hands-on" exercises in computer-assisted map analysis demon-
+Extensive use of "hands-on" exercises in computer-assisted map analysis demonstrates practical application of analytical theory.
+Prerequisites: GEOG 291 or permission of instructor.
+Credits: 3(3-0).
+Offered every fall.